tarantool/doc/doc/reference/reference_lua/box_events/watch.rst

     Subscribe to events broadcast by a local host.

-    :param string key: a key name of an event to subscribe to
+    :param string key: key name of the event to subscribe to
-    :param function func: a callback to invoke when the key value is updated
+    :param function func: callback to invoke when the key value is updated

     :return: a watcher handle.
 The handle consists of one method -- ``unregister()``, which unregisters the watcher.